-Waldenstrom's macroglobulinemia; Macroglobulinemia - primary; Lymphoplasmacytic lymphoma
+Waldenstrom macroglobulinemia; Macroglobulinemia - primary; Lymphoplasmacytic lymphoma; Monoclonal macroglobulinemia

 A physical examination may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).

-A test called serum protein electrophoresis shows an increased amount of the IgM antibody.
-Levels seen in Waldenstrom's macroglobulinemia are generally greater than 3 g/dL.
+A test called serum protein electrophoresis shows an increased level of the IgM antibody.
+Levels are often higher than 3 grams per deciliter (g/dL).

 Bone lesions are very rare.
-If they are present, a bone marrow examination will show cells that resemble both lymphocytes and plasma cells.
+If they are present, a bone marrow examination will show cells that look like both lymphocytes and plasma cells.

-Additional tests that may be done:
+Additional tests that may be done include:

 Plasmapheresis removes unwanted substances from the blood.
-In macroglobulinemia, it removes or reduces the high level of IgM, and is used to quickly control the symptoms caused by blood thickening.
+In MW, it removes or reduces the high level of IgM.
+It also quickly controls the symptoms caused by blood thickening.

-Patients who have a low number of red or white blood cells or platelets may need transfusions or antibiotics.
+People who have a low number of red or white blood cells or platelets may need transfusions or antibiotics.

-The average survival is about 6.5 years.
+The average survival is about 5 years.
 Some people live more than 10 years.